 - If we say no to your Level 1 appeal, the written notice we send you will include instructions on how to make a Level 2 appeal with the independent review organization.
-These instructions will tell who can make this Level 2 appeal, what deadlines you must follow, and how to reach the review organization.
-If, however, we did not complete our review within the applicable timeframe, or make an unfavorable decision regarding at-risk determination under our drug management program, we will automatically forward your claim to the IRE. - We will send the information about your appeal to this organization.
+These instructions will tell who can make this Level 2 appeal, what deadlines you must follow, and how to reach the independent review organization. - You must make your appeal request within 65 calendar days from the date on the written notice. - If we do not complete our review within the applicable timeframe or make an unfavorable decision regarding an at-risk determination under our drug management program, we'll automatically forward your request to the IRE. - We'll send the information about your appeal to the independent review organization.
 This information is called your case file.
 You have the right to ask us for a copy of your case file.
 We are allowed to charge you a fee for copying and sending this information to you. - You have a right to give the independent review organization additional information to support your appeal.